 Meg Griessel graduated from St Mary’s University with a First Class degree in History and has just completed the MA Public History programme, achieving a Distinction.
-We caught up with Meg – who works as part of the University’s Global Engagement team, and is due to graduate for the second time in spring – in January 2020.
+We caught up with Meg – who is still at St Mary’s, working with school and college students and studying for a PhD in History.

 What made you choose St Mary’s?

 I chose St Mary’s because of its London location.
 I knew I wanted to study history, so being connected to the capital would give me access to the culture, heritage and libraries that would be so important for my studies and interests.

 I had also never lived in a city before, so London and the lifestyle it had to offer seemed like a good place to start!